-The best travel insurance for international adoption and for covering adopted children
+The best travel health insurance for international adoption and for covering adopted children

 Not sure which international health insurance plan is best for international adoption?
 Scroll down to see a quick summary of each plan.